SophiaG20/Reading-Notes201/Class03.md

 I want to ask my programming friends to screen share in discord and show me how they would use most of the <ul>

-I plan to dive into the internet and look for real world examples in marginzed peoples websites
+I plan to dive into the internet and look for real-world examples on marginalized people's websites.

-I want to see how the students in my class made examples
+I want to see how the students in my class made examples.